 - Familiarise yourself with the Scholarship application documents, regulations and procedures.
 See the Application Documents below.

 - Download and complete all sections of the application form and prepare or obtain the required documents and references.
-See the checklist for 2019 below.
+See the checklist below.

 - Submit the application and supporting documents to reach the University on or before the closing date.
 Applications which are incomplete, hand-written and/or where documentation is missing, will not be considered.
 The application form and supporting documentation should be submitted in a single email.